Everything you need to know, right here.

 The Center for Accessibility Resources provides people with documented accessibility needs equal access to Lebanon Valley College programs, services, and activities.
 Students with documented accessibility needs should contact Erin Hannaford at 717-867-6071 or firstname.lastname@example.org to learn more about our services.

 Students may also register for academic accommodations online with this registration form.

 The Center for Academic Success and Exploratory Majors (CASEM) team looks forward to working with you this year!
 CASEM offers comprehensive academic support for undergraduate students that includes the following:

-- Writing Mentors: FYE classes have Writing Mentors to support you in your writing.
+- FYE Writing Mentors: First-Year Experience classes have Writing Mentors to support you in your writing.
 These mentors are successful, faculty-nominated student writers who are trained to help new students become stronger, independent, and more confident writers.
-Your writing mentor's contact information will be provided to you during the first week of class.
+Your writing mentor’s contact information will be provided to you during the first week of class.

 - Academic Coaching: Coaching sessions focus on developing effective time management, organizational, test-taking, critical reading, note-taking, and study skills, as well as learning healthy behavioral techniques including stress management and self-motivation.

 - Starfish: Starfish is an online tool used at LVC that gives you the opportunity to connect with faculty and staff to cultivate your success.
 Through Starfish, you can submit concerns, access beneficial resources, connect with your Success Network, and receive updates on your academic progress.
 This tool also allows faculty and staff to recognize when you might need extra help and reach out to collaboratively resolve an issue.
 If you receive a Starfish Flag showing that someone has a concern, you will receive an email with a specific action plan to follow.
 Take that action and work with us to maximize your success.